Weeping Angel: Appearances

-The Weeping Angels are a race of aliens that feed off temporal energy.
-They obtain this energy by touching their victims and sending them back in time, feeding on the energy caused by the resultant time travel.
-The Angels resemble statues due to being "quantum-locked", which means they can only move when unobserved.
-Later appearances add more abilities to the Angels, including the ability for an image of a Weeping Angel to become another Weeping Angel, the ability for Angels to convert statues into other Weeping Angels, and the ability for Angels to snap someone's neck and use their vocal cords to communicate.
-A smaller version, known as Cherubs, appear in later appearances as well.
-The episode "Village of the Angels" adds many more abilities, including the ability to direct where in time a person is sent, the ability to kill a victim by touching them twice, the ability to communicate telepathically, and the ability to turn other lifeforms into Angels to allow them to be transported.
-The Weeping Angels' role in the series has varied.
-They are initially portrayed as scavengers who are merely acting out to survive and who act independently of each other, but later episodes depict the Angels in more organized roles.
-Their appearances in Flux depict them as working for an external organization, depicting them for the first time having organized motivations beyond survival.

 The Weeping Angels first appear in the 2007 episode "Blink".
 In the episode, they have sent the Tenth Doctor and Martha Jones back in time, separating the Doctor from his time machine known as the TARDIS.
 The Angels intend to harness the TARDIS for food, but the Doctor is able to place messages for a woman named Sally Sparrow to find in the future, which guide her to stopping the Angels.
 The TARDIS returns to the past for the Doctor, and the Angels are trapped within each other's vision, rendering them unable to move.

 The Angels reappear in the 2010 two-part episode "The Time of Angels" and "Flesh and Stone".
 An Angel is held aboard a ship known as the Byzantium, which crashes into a planet.
 The Eleventh Doctor, Amy Pond, River Song, and a group of militant clerics enter the wreckage to recover the Angel, but the clerics are picked off by the Angel.
 An Angel is able to enter Amy's mind through a video recording and threatens to take form using the image left in her brain.
 It is revealed that the Angel crashed the ship into a large maze containing a large number of dormant Weeping Angels, which are revived by the power that is contained within the ship.
 A "crack in time" begins to expand aboard the ship, which the Angels feast on, but soon begin to flee from as the crack expands.
 The Doctor is able to trick the Angels into falling into the crack, erasing them, including the Angel in Amy's head, from existence.